AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

-   Use issues for your most important projects
+   * Use issues for your most important common projects

 Change proposals (aka "pull requests")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~